 Make Yourself Visible

 Do everything you can to safely make your vehicle as visible to other drivers as possible.
 Along with hazard lights, put down road flares or reflective triangles if you have them.
 You can also raise your hood as a cue that your car has broken down.

 The next step is to call for help.
 Depending on the circumstances, your first call may be to 911 or the police if you have been in an accident or you are hurt.
 From there, you will need to call for roadside assistance or a towing company.
 Roadside assistance is helpful if there’s an issue that can be repaired roadside such as you ran out of gas, your battery died, or you have a flat tire.
 Otherwise, you will need to call a tow truck to move your car from the road and take it to an auto shop.

-Whether you’re stranded on the side of the road, a parking lot, or just a friend’s house, you can count on Priority Towing for fast response and honest pricing.
+Whether you’re stranded on the side of the road, a parking lot, or just a friend’s house, you can count on Towing Company Las Vegas for fast response and honest pricing.
 Contact us for fast towing in Las Vegas and Henderson, NV.